baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 # General Concept

-When using Service Binding operator, you'll get a set of binding metadatas injected into your application.
+When using the Service Binding operator, a set of binding metadata are projected into your application using the following methods:

-That injection can be done in two different ways:
-- As files: this is the default behavior,
+- By default, as files.
-- As environment variables: if
-`.spec.bindAsFiles` is set to `false` in the  resource.
+- As environment variables, if the value for the `.spec.bindAsFiles` parameter is set to `false` in the `ServiceBinding` resource.

-## Consuming the Bindings from Applications
+## Understanding the consumption of binding metadata

 The primary mechanism of projection is through files mounted at a specific directory.
 The bindings directory path can be discovered through `SERVICE_BINDING_ROOT` environment variable setup in your application.

-Within this service binding root directory, there could be multiple bindings projected from different Service Bindings.
-For example, suppose an application requires to connect to a database and cache server.
-In that case, one Service Binding can provide the database, and the other Service Binding can offer bindings to the cache server.
+Within this service binding root directory, there can be multiple bindings projected from different Service Bindings.
+For example, if an application requires to connect to a database and cache server.
+In that case, one Service Binding can provide the database, and the other Service Binding can provide bindings to the cache server.

 Let's take a look at the example: